Hierosoft/maniforge/documentation/settings/cura/R2X-14T-Cura_Setup.md

 To add an additional printer instead, complete all of the steps in the "Add it as an additional printer" section.

 ##### Add it as an additional printer
-- Preferences, Configure Cura
+Preferences, Configure Cura.
+Printers, Add.
-  - Printers, Add
 - Add a non-networked printer
 - In the "Custom" category choose "Custom FFF Printer" then click Add.
 - Paste the contents of [documentation/settings/cura/start.gcode](start.gcode) into the "Start G-code" field.
 - Paste the contents of [documentation/settings/cura/end.gcode](end.gcode) into the "End G-code" field.
 - Fill out the additional sections using the information below:

 Printer Settings:
 - W (Width): 236